Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Dolphins stats and trends

-- When Miami records more than 20.0 points, it is 4-0 against the spread and 2-2 overall.
+- Miami is 4-0 against the spread and 2-2 overall in games when it records more than 20.0 points.

-- When Miami totals more than 288.7 yards, the team is 4-2 against the spread and 2-4 overall.
+- When Miami picks up more than 288.7 yards, the team is 4-2 against the spread and 2-4 overall.

-- The Dolphins have turned the ball over six more times (19 total) than the Panthers have forced a turnover (13) this season.

 Home and road insights

-- At home this season, Miami is 3-2 against the spread and 2-3 overall.
+- At home this year, Miami is 3-2 against the spread and 2-3 overall.

 - At home, as 2.5-point underdogs or more, the Dolphins have one win ATS (1-1).

-- This year in away games, Carolina is 3-2 against the spread and 3-2 overall.
+- Away from home, Carolina is 3-2 against the spread, and 3-2 overall.

-- Away from home, the Panthers have one win ATS (1-1) as 2.5-point favorites or more.
+- On the road, the Panthers have one win ATS (1-1) as 2.5-point favorites or more.

-- This season, in five road games, Carolina has hit the over twice.
+- This year, in five away games, Carolina has gone over the total twice.

 - This season, Panthers away games average 45.2 points, 3.7 more than this contest's over/under (41.5).